ManjurHKhan/coronavirus-tracker-api/README.md

 ## This app is modified to run on GCP appengine

-> This is a fast (< 200ms) and basic API for tracking development of the new coronavirus (COVID-19, SARS-CoV-2).
+> This is a basic API for tracking development of the new coronavirus (COVID-19, SARS-CoV-2).
 It's written in python using 🍼 Flask.

 [![All Contributors](https://img.shields.io/badge/all_contributors-1-orange.svg?style=flat-square)](#contributors-)
 ![GitHub stars](https://img.shields.io/github/stars/ExpDev07/coronavirus-tracker-api)